dreamcatcher-tech/network/Inbox/2025-09-04 2211 agent face routing.md

 but the receiving side is a stream web based mcp server. this streaming server receives the exact calls, but it doesn't receive the agent id information.

+self is just no outbound agentpath ?

+should interaction id's include the face too ? simplest function is just:
+- agentId
+- faceId
+- interactionId

+interfaces were the personification of computing - now we're back full circle and it seems like our forefathers have left us a gift of simplicity.

+searching for supported face kinds could get large if there was a freeform set of faces. can deal with that later, but it looks like a deep research type of discovery, with a test and find out thing, plus possibly a commissioning phase.

+each agent presents a web server mcp that gives the face interfaces to it, and throws if the agentId does not match itself.

+it should be the exact same server logic ? one is stdio and makes connections out to the web based version of itself. it should maybe just confirm it dialed correctly ? keep connections around a few minutes then shut them down.